-The Applicant's application and any other documents submitted when the case was filed;
+- The Applicant's application, and any other documents submitted when the case was filed;

+- For greater clarity, the application submitted by a User contains the names of the Users and a description of the issues in dispute, but does not include the addresses, email addresses, or phone numbers of the Users.

 - Notices of hearing;

 - Correspondence to and from the CAT;

+- For greater clarity, "correspondence" includes any messages sent between a

+CAT Member and one or more Users through the CAT's online system in Stage 3

+Tribunal decision.

 - Written submissions:

-- Documentary evidence:
+- Documentary evidence;

 - Recordings of oral portions of the proceeding, if any;

-- Orders and / or decisions; and,
+- Orders and / or decisions: and.

 - Hearing schedules.